Early Target Shooting

 Over 300 Yards, and Out To 600 Yards

-Second Class Target to be used at all distances over 300 yards, to and including 600 yards.
+1874, Second Class Target to be used at all distances over 300 yards, to and including 600 yards.
+The point system is not shown, so we make our own.

-Total target size is 6 feet by 6 feet
+Total target size is x feet by x feet

-Black - Outer black frame, 1" inch - 0 points
+Black - Outer black frame, x" inch - 0 points

 Over the years I have noticed a few 44-40 long distance targets.
 What caught my attention is that the size of the bullets holes just didn't look right for the distance.
 After being able to obtain the target design measurement, I was able to transfer the targets to the correct size.